-- Explain the impact of the economy on ability to deliver health care. - Identify the legal doctrines that affect the patient, his or her care and ethical decision making. - Apply basic principles of management to the daily business operations of the medical facility. - Compare and contrast the cultures in diverse population.
+- Explain the impact of the economy on ability to deliver health care. - Identify the legal doctrines that affect the patient, his or her care and ethical decision making. - Apply basic principles of management to the daily business operations of the medical facility. - Explain methods to manage diverse cultural populations.

-- Explain methods to management diverse cultural population. - State the meaning of different pathologies using medical terminology principles. - Compare and contrast socialized from non-socialized medical practices. - Explain the impact of third party payment, or lack thereof, on health care. - Explore the fields of medical communication, administration, counseling and education. - Listen and respond to points and replies of the patient, their families, the community, faculty, and students.
+- State the meaning of different pathologies using medical terminology principles. - Compare and contrast socialized from non-socialized medical practices. - Explain the impact of third party payment, or lack thereof, on health care. - Identify the fields of medical communication, administration, counseling and education. - Listen and respond to points and replies of the patient, their families, the community, faculty, and students.